Why buy delivered plants?

 Step 2 Spray your plant down in the shower.
 Your plant will enjoy the misting and the mealybugs will simply wash away.
-You may need to handpick or wipe some of them off.
+You may need to handpick any left overs.

 "Mealybug and their powder actually repels the pesticides and protects the eggs and wiping clears the way, making pesticides more effective.
 Insufficient wiping may result in reinfestation."

 Step 3 Once your plant is dry use a natural insecticide neem oil which will kill any remaining mealybugs and their eggs.
 Pour some into a spray bottle and spray liberally so it covers all the leaves and soaks into the soil – mealies are hardy bugs that like to stick around.
 You can also use a natural organic dishwashing liquid mixed with water to drain and suffocate the bugs.
 Purchase the neem oil spray version online if you are wanting the more convenient option.